igorkry/tnt4j-streams/README.md

 ## Eclipse
 * Select File->Import...->Maven->Existing Maven Projects
 * Click 'Next'
-* In 'Root directory' field select path of directory where You have downloaded (checked out from git) TNT4J-Streams project
+* In 'Root directory' field select path of directory where you have downloaded (checked out from git) TNT4J-Streams project
 * Click 'OK'
 * Dialog fills in with project modules details